-A particular series-augmented multiport (referred to as "augmented network"), in which the added multiport is made of N resistors of nonzero resistance R_0 each connected in series with one of the ports of the original multiport, was used by Carlin in [5] and Oono in [6] to define the scattering matrix of the original multiport, by where S is the scattering matrix of the original multiport for the reference resistance R_0 , and $\mathbf{1}N$ is the identity matrix of size N by N. These authors considered that the existence of \mathbf{Y}{SAM} was a fact, so that (8) proved that S always exists.
+A particular series-augmented multiport (referred to as "augmented network"), in which the added multiport is made of N resistors of nonzero resistance R_0 each connected in series with one of the ports of the original multiport, was used by Carlin in [7] and Oono in [8] to define the scattering matrix of the original multiport, by where S is the scattering matrix of the original multiport for the reference resistance R_0 , and $\mathbf{1}N$ is the identity matrix of size N by N. These authors assumed the existence of \mathbf{Y}{SAM} as a premise, so that (8) proved that S always exists.